melrvg/melrvg/README.md

 ###### About Melina

- - Software Engineering grad student at PUCRS university;
+ - Software Engineering grad student at PUCRS university; :desktop_computer:
  - EBAC student;
  - Experience programing with Python, JavaScript and Java;
  - Fluent in English and Portuguese, intermediate comunication skills in French;